BrickSchema/docs/metadata/external-representations.md

 Brick supports relating `Point`s to their representations in external systems, e.g. BACnet networks and timeseries databases.
 This allows software to use a Brick model to configure its access to those other systems.

-The generic relationship `brick:externalRepresentation` can be used to find these other representations.
+The generic relationship `ref:hasExternalReference` can be used to find these other references.
-A Brick `Point` can have any number of external representations.
+A Brick `Point` can have any number of external references.

 Brick currently supports the following external representations:
-- `brick:timeseries`: links a Brick `Point` to its data in a timeseries database
+- `ref:TimeseriesReference`: links a Brick `Point` to its data in a timeseries database
-- `brick:BACnetRepresentation`: links a Brick `Point` to its corresponding BACnet object
+- `ref:BACnetReference`: links a Brick `Point` to its corresponding BACnet object

 Examples follow below.

 ## BACnet

-The BACnet representation object is linked to a Brick `Point` with the `brick:BACnetRepresentation` relationship.
+The BACnet reference object is linked to a Brick `Point` with the `ref:hasExternalReference` relationship pointing to a `ref:BACnetReference` object.
-There are two possible forms of the BACnet object:
+There are two possible forms of the BACnet reference object:

 Option 1 supports the following fields:
 - `bacnet:object-identifier`: the BACnet object ID: `object-type,object-instance-number`